-MoneyGeek found that a State Farm bundle offers the best combination of quality service and affordability.
+Bundling with State Farm offers the best combination of quality service and affordability.

-The two widely-available companies most likely to have cheapest home and auto insurance bundles are State Farm and Allstate.
+The two nationally available companies most likely to have the cheapest home and auto insurance bundles are State Farm and Allstate.

-When you bundle home and auto insurance, the costs average at $2,739 per year, while the unbundled policies cost an average of $3,288 per year.
+On average, bundling home and auto insurance costs $3,175 per year, whereas the same unbundled policies cost $3,671 per year.

-The Companies With the Best Home and Auto Bundles
+Companies With the Best Home and Auto Insurance Bundle

 Winner for Best Bundle: State Farm